neeraj1248/crossmlassignment/README.md

 --------------------------------------------------------------------

-Database user in sqlite3 \n
+Database user in sqlite3

-Some Test cases is added \n
+Some Test cases is added

-Login username : admin \n
+Login username : admin

-Login Password : 123 \n
+Login Password : 123

 --------------------------------------------------------------------